yaminiu/kafka-mm2/README.md

       - CONNECT_CONNECTOR_CLIENT_CONFIG_OVERRIDE_POLICY=All
 ```

-(Be careful with an indentations!
-Configuration snippets from this article are available at my Github Gists)

-Now, our services are ready to be deployed!
-Change the directory withcd, to the directory containing the docker-compose.yml file and execute the following:
+### Change the directory withcd, to the directory containing the docker-compose.yml file and execute the following:

 ```docker-compose up -d```
 In a short while, check out docker ps command.
 It should look like this: